Public and Global Health

 PREREQUISITES FOR PROGRAM ENROLLMENT/WHO SHOULD ENROLL?

-Students should have completed at least two years of undergraduate work before participating in this program.
+Students should have completed at least one year of full-time undergraduate work (or its equivalent) before participating in this program.
 Calculus or statistics and at least one social science course are helpful but not required.

 COURSES AND COURSE DESCRIPTIONS